-Transitioning From Graphic Design to UX Career
+Moving From Graphic Design to UX Design

-- Published on March 12, 2015
+- Published on

 With the increase in demand for creating well designed user experiences, many professionals in other design fields are considering adapting their skills to make a move from graphic design to user experience (UX) design.
 While graphic design and UX design do have some commonalities, it’s important to note that UX is more than creating a beautifully design website or app.
 The design component of UX is only a subset of the overall user experience process, known as user interface (UI) design, and there are many differences between UX and UI.
 A graphic designer making a move into either user interface or user experience design will need to consider a number of factors, which are discussed in this article.